-\textbf{Residual supervision in 3DGS.} While accurate uncertainty estimation helps localize regions requiring stronger supervision, it alone does not guarantee that gradients effectively reach under-optimized Gaussians in the 3DGS pipeline.
-Residual learning, as popularized by ResNet~\citep{He_2016_CVPR}, has proven effective in mitigating vanishing gradients and improving training stability through skip connections and additive refinement, yet it remains underexplored in the context of 3D Gaussian Splatting.
-Existing 3DGS methods mainly rely on direct photometric losses~\citep{3dgs} or external depth priors~\citep{Li_2024_CVPR_DNGaussian, Xu_ECCV_2024_MVPGS}, which often fail to sufficiently supervise Gaussians with low opacity or minimal rendering contributions.
-Recent studies such as pixelSplat~\citep{Charatan_2024_CVPR}, PAPR~\citep{Zhang_2023_NeurIPS}, and PAPR-in-Motion~\citep{Peng_2024_CVPR} explicitly discuss the vanishing gradient issue and propose solutions including differentiable parameterization of Gaussians, proximity attention-based differentiable renderer, adaptive updates, and activation tuning. \kjs{Despite various strategies proposed to mitigate the vanishing gradient problem, prior approaches lack an explicit mechanism for correcting weakly supervised Gaussians, which remain largely unresolved due to insufficient gradient signals.} Although dropout-based approaches~\citep{DropGaussian_CVPR2025} help increase gradient diversity, they operate stochastically and do not target supervision to the most uncertain or least updated Gaussians.
-Our method addresses these limitations by introducing the first residual supervision strategy for 3DGS, applying uncertainty-guided rendering to intentionally amplify gradients for under-supervised Gaussians—without altering underlying rasterization process.
+\textbf{Residual supervision in 3DGS.} While accurate uncertainty estimation helps localize regions having deficient supervision, it alone is not sufficient to counterbalance under-optimized Gaussians in the 3DGS pipeline.
+Existing 3DGS methods mainly rely on direct photometric losses~\cite{3dgs} or external depth priors~\cite{Li_2024_CVPR_DNGaussian, Xu_ECCV_2024_MVPGS}, which often fail to sufficiently supervise Gaussians with low opacity or minimal rendering contributions.
+Recent studies, such as pixelSplat~\cite{Charatan_2024_CVPR}, PAPR~\cite{Zhang_2023_NeurIPS}, and PAPR-in-Motion~\cite{Peng_2024_CVPR}, explicitly discuss the vanishing gradient issue and propose solutions including differentiable parameterization of Gaussians, proximity attention-based differentiable rendering, adaptive updates, and activation tuning.